Linear multistep methods with repeated global Richardson extrapolation: Numerical tests

 for $t\in[0,62]$ with initial condition $y(0)=(1,1)^\top$, and a mildly stiff {van der Pol} equation

 for $t\in[0,20]$ with initial condition $y(0)=(2,0)^\top$.

 As base LMMs, we considered the $2^\text{nd}$- and $3^\text{rd}$-order AB, AM, and BDF methods.
 For starting methods, we chose the $2^\text{nd}$- and $3^\text{rd}$-order Ralston methods, having minimum error bounds \cite{ralston1962}.
 As it is usual, the AM methods were implemented in predictor-corrector style.
 For the nonlinear algebraic equations arising in connection with implicit LMMs, we use MATLAB's \texttt{fsolve} command.
-When the goal is to achieve high convergence order or when we apply RE several times, one should change to a multi-precision environment due to the double precision limitation of MATLAB and to the limitations of \texttt{fsolve}.
+When the goal is to achieve high convergence order or when we apply RE several times, one should change to a multi-precision environment due to the double-precision limitation of MATLAB and to the limitations of \texttt{fsolve}.
 The fine-grid solutions obtained by a $6^\text{th}$-order Runge--Kutta method with $2^{16}$ grid points are used as a reference solution to measure the global error in maximum norm and to estimate the order of convergence of LMM-RGREs \cite[Appendix A]{leveque}.
+Tables \ref{tab:Dahlquist_Lotka_Volterra_RRE_slope_4}, \ref{tab:Dahlquist_RRE_slope_5} and \ref{tab:Lotka_Volterra_RRE_slope_5}, and Figure \ref{fig:4_5_van_der_Pol} illustrate the expected $4^\text{th}$ or $5^\text{th}$-order convergence for these LMM-RGREs.